microsoft/appcenter/specs/2019-04/Windows-Plan.md

 ### Distribution

 - Distributing UWP and Unity UWP apps using the APPX or MSIX package format
-- Unofficial support for distributing WPF (.NET Framework) applications
+- Unofficial support to distribute WPF and WinForms apps when packaged as APPX/MSIX using the [Windows Application Packaging]( Project

 ### Analytics